Minh-AnhHuynh/Minh-AnhHuynh/README.md

 - 👋 Hi, I’m @Minh-AnhHuynh
-- 👀 I’m interested in Systems Immunology
+- 👀 I’m interested in Systems Immunology and data analysis.
 - 🌱 I’m currently learning to do data analysis on R
 - 💞️ I’m looking to collaborate on Immunology and Data analysis.
 - 📫 How to reach me : minh-anh.huynh@outlook.fr